Which Balm Is Right for You?

 - Subtle fragrance for a night out

-The styling balm uses a mixture of natural ingredients and "safe synthetics" - ingredients that aren't naturally derived, but still safe for everyday use.
-This allows the structure to be more stable, and gives the balm that hold you're looking for.
+The Styling Balm uses a mixture of natural ingredients and safe synthetics—ingredients that aren't naturally derived, but still safe for everyday use.
+The synthetics are necessary to keep the Styling Balm stable and give it that extra hold.

 Confused about which beard balm to pick up?
 Here's a quick breakdown of what they do.

 Utility Balm: Serves the same function as a leave-in conditioner.
 It moisturizes, softens, and adds scent—just like our Beard Oil does.
 However, because it's a balm, it's going to give you a little more hold and control than you get with oil.
 Utility balm also serves as a skin moisturizer that you can apply to dry skin anywhere on your body.
 You can even use it on fully healed tattoos to add shine and keep them looking fresh.
 It’s like a Swiss-Army Knife for your beard and skin.

 Styling Balm: Strictly designed to provide hold, but without moisturizing and conditioning your hair.
 Our Styling Balm is a light-weight product with a medium hold that will give you more control of your beard—and help you keep your shape throughout the day.
 You can also use it to style your head hair.

 Secret Balm: After our partners and kids have been using up our Utility Balm, we've decided to launch a new product under our sister brand that serves families.
 The sister company is Sovrnty and the product is called Balm Divine.
 It's the same base ingredients as Utility Balm, but it's be reformulated to have a more matte finish and wider array of uses.
 It also has a subtle, gender neutral fragrance that all family members will love.